Student Support Services

 Support Services Provided

-• Full-time learning specialists with academic credentials in advanced education and who have experience advising students will be available to help guide students through adjustments in time management, academic difficulties, and learning strategies.
+Full-time learning specialist with academic credentials in advanced education and who have experience advising students will be available to help guide students through adjustments in time management, academic difficulties, and learning strategies.

 Applications to tutor and requests for tutoring services are available in the Office of Student Support.
 Students requesting a tutor must be registered in the Office of Student Support to benefit from tutoring services.
 Applications to become a peer tutor are available in the Office of Student Services.
 The appropriate course director grants final approval to tutor a subject.
 Peer tutors must communicate effectively, have mastered the course material, and be in good academic standing.